My Top Flower Garden Tips

 Photo of my garden taken by Leia Vita Marasovich

 One of the questions I get the most is “how do I start my own cut flower garden”?
-I can’t say that I’m anywhere near an expert, but below I’ve included the main things that I’ve found helpful in starting out.
-Please let me know what other questions you have so that I can do a “Part 2” of this post!
+I can’t say that I’m anywhere near an expert, but below I’ve included the main things that I’ve found helpful as I’ve continued on my flower journey.

 Easy Annual Cut Flowers to Start with: